Derek Chisora continues to find love with the British people after taking on all challenges, including Kubrat Pulev and Oleksandr Usyk.

 At the time, Chisora stated he wanted to fight Wladimir.
-In the end, fate dealt him alternative cards after a post-fight altercation with compatriot David Haye.
+Ultimately, fate dealt him alternative cards after a post-fight altercation with compatriot David Haye.

 An astonishing brawl at the post-fight press conference almost saw both men thrown out by the British Board.
 They did face a suspension of their licenses.

-Five months later, Haye stopped Chisora at Upton Park, though, as the pair claimed controversial Luxembourg clearance.
+Five months later, Haye stopped Chisora at Upton Park as the pair claimed controversial Luxembourg clearance.

 Since then, Chisora has suffered further setbacks when accused of fluctuating in effort levels for certain fights.